-- 1. No refund of the application fee will be made after five (5) business days. - 2.
+- 1. No refund of the application fee will be made after seven (7) days. - 2.
 You may withdraw from a course if the course status is "In Progress." - a.
-You may cancel a course enrollment within five (5) business days after the date on which your order was placed.
+You may cancel a course enrollment within seven (7) days after the date on which your order was placed.
 If you cancel a course enrollment during this time, you will be given a complete refund of all tuition paid.
 Communication of cancellation may be made online at http://globaluniversity.libsurveys.com/gstwithdraw. - b.
-You may request to withdraw from a course from five (5) business days and up to three (3) months from the date the order was placed, and be refunded 50 percent of the tuition paid. - c.
-No refunds are given for course withdrawals requested after three (3) months from the date the order was placed. - 3.
-Refunds will be given on textbooks returned in resalable condition, less a 20 percent restocking fee.
+You may request to withdraw from a course from seven (7) days and up to three (3) months from the date the order was placed, and be refunded 50 percent of the tuition paid. - c.
+No refunds are given for course withdrawals requested after three (3) months from the date the order was placed. - Refunds will be given on textbooks returned in resalable condition, less a 20 percent restocking fee.
 No refunds will be given for Study Guides or Readings and Resource Materials.